August 20, 2024 ,

 People Were Most Influenced by the Symbols on Labels

 Symbols on tiles had the strongest impact on people’s perception of the label.
 As materials became less recyclable, participants responded strongly to corresponding changes in symbols.
-Overall, symbols were the most influential factor, affecting 55% of respondents, compared to the second most highest factor influencing 14% of respondents.
+Overall, symbols were the most influential factor, affecting 55% of respondents, compared to the second highest factor influencing 14% of respondents.

 People Preferred Affirmative Symbols